bardellig/TBPX-FI-Module-Docs/docs/module_testing_preliminary/preliminary_op.md

 This is done to guarantee enough time to Ph2_ACF to save correctly the monitoring files.
 The expected output is also uploaded to Panthera if the flag is set to true.
 The output would look like this:
 ![Panthera_iv](c_iv_panther.png)

+A further test is designed to study the ShuntLDO behaviour.
+This can be either done with the internal monitoring or the needle card properly designed.
+Two needle cards exist for the two module flavour (Double and Quad).
+While reading with the needle card, monitoring to Vofs will forbid a proper internal monitoring of the other parameters, and this limits performing the two scan at the same time.
+The first is done through `dirigent -C dirigent.toml sldo_vi_curves` and the second with `dirigent -C dirigent.toml sldo_vi_curves_GADC`.
+The available parameter allows to select the initial input current or the final current and from what current  the system start monitoring the values.

 [← Back to main page](../index.md)